0xcrypto/blankstate/readme.txt

 === Noko ===

-Contributors: automattic
+Contributors: 0xcrypto
 Tags: custom-background, custom-logo, custom-menu, featured-images, threaded-comments, translation-ready

 Requires at least: 4.0
 Tested up to: 4.8
-Stable tag: 1.0.0
+Stable tag: 0.0.1
 License: GNU General Public License v2 or later License URI: LICENSE

-A starter theme called Noko.
+A WordPress theme called Noko.

 == Description ==

-A Nice looking theme using React JS
+Noko theme is a simple theme focused on readability.
+Theme takes some inspiration from material design but does not completely follow it.

 == Installation ==